See Han Solo and Lando Face Off in Solo: A Star Wars Story: Exclusive 360° Video

 Along with Han and Lando, the room is filled with unique creatures and droids.

-The pivotal scene, which is also part of the movie, includes easter eggs for devoted fans to decipher.
+The pivotal scene, which is also part of the movie, includes Easter eggs for devoted fans to decipher.

 “If you watch and listen carefully, you’ll hear some things that aren’t going to appear in the movie,” says Bredow.

-For the full experience, check out Solo: A Star Wars Story 360 in the LIFE VR app, downloadable for iOS and Android, and in LIFE VR’s Samsung VR channel.
+For the full experience, check out Solo: A Star Wars Story 360 in the LIFE VR app, downloadable for iOS.
 To learn more about LIFE VR’s interactive experiences, visit the LIFE VR website.

 Solo: A Star Wars Story hits theaters May 25.
+Look for PEOPLE’s special collector’s edition, Secrets of Solo, on newsstands May 18, and a PeopleTV special with the cast, also premiering May 18.

 This article originally appeared on People.com